Measure-valued growth processes in continuous space and growth properties starting from an infinite interface: Spatial -Fleming Viot processes with elliptical events

-This duality relation can be interpreted as follows.
+\end{prop} As mentioned at the beginning of the section, this duality relation can be interpreted as follows.
 Whenever a reproduction event affects one area, all the individuals in the area can be considered as \textit{potential parents}.
 If $\overleftarrow{\Pi}$ encodes the reproduction events affecting the population when going \textit{backwards in time}, then $E_{t}^{\infty}$ encodes the locations of the potential ancestors at time~$0$ of the individuals living in $E^{0}$ at time $t$.
-The duality relation then states that a given area $E^{0}$ contains only ghost individuals at time $t$ if, and only if all their potential ancestors at time $0$ (located in $E_{t}^{\infty}$) are ghost individuals.
+The duality relation then states that a given area $E^{0}$ contains only type 0 individuals at time $t$ (\textit{i.e.}, is ``empty'' at time~$t$) if and only if all their potential ancestors at time $0$ (located in $E_{t}^{\infty}$) are type 0 individuals.
+Note however that the duality relation only relates the \textit{laws} of the Markov processes $M^{(\infty)}$ and $E^\infty$, as the two processes for now are not even constructed on the same probability space.

-\subsection{Speed of growth of the occupied region in the $\infty$-parent SLFV: Definition and main result}